-This questions comes up on Facebook Groups and other coaching groups and what I really find fascinating is that the ones who have the designation thinks it’s vital and the ones that do not think that all you need is life experience.
+This questions comes up on Facebook Groups and other coaching groups all the time.
+What I really find fascinating is that the ones who have the coach designation think it’s vital.
+The ones that do not have coach designation, believe that all you need is life experience.

 As stated above, some believe that all you need to be a good coach is to have life experience that you draw from.
-The belief is that if you have successfully navigated some important phases of your life, then you are now an expert in that area and you can be a great coach for that niche.
+The belief is that if you have successfully navigated some important phases of your life, then you are now an expert in that area.
+Therefore, you can be a great coach for that niche.

 For example, if you have started a successful business then you can be a great business coach.
 This certainly can give you great insight into what your clients may be facing as they attempt to start their own business.
 You can help them with all the steps in creating a business, such as the business plan, financial steps, etc. But is this coaching?
 I would classify this as mentoring.
 There is nothing wrong with mentoring, it certainly can be extremely beneficial – but it is not coaching.

 What does coach training teach you?
-Most accredited trainings first teach you the fundamentals.
+Most trainings for designation first teach you the fundamentals.
 If you are taking an ICF accredited training, you will be learning the ICF Core Competencies.
-These are the competencies and ethics that allow you to partner with a client and be able to coach anyone around anything.
+These are the competencies and ethics that allow you to partner with a client.
+Therefore, able to coach anyone around anything.

 Why do we need core competencies?
 Simply because they work.
 This is pure coaching.
 Not giving advice, not mentoring.
-The core competencies are about focusing on the clients agenda and not our own and building an intimate and trusting partnership with our clients.
-Not an expert/newbie relationship.
+The core competencies are about focusing on the clients agenda and not our own.
+Building an intimate and trusting partnership with our clients.
+This is not an expert/newbie relationship.